Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

-In this section, we develop a general approach to model synchronous and asynchronous interactions among components in a distributed system.
-Component behavior is modeled using GWF-nets.
-We introduce \emph{transition labels} and a corresponding \emph{AS-composition}, which merges synchronous transitions and adds channels between asynchronously interacting transitions in component models.
+In this section, we develop an approach to modeling synchronous and asynchronous interactions among components in a system.
+Components are represented using GWF-nets.
+We introduce \emph{transition labels} and a corresponding \emph{AS-composition} which merges synchronous transitions and adds channels between asynchronously interacting transitions in component models.
 Some basic properties of the AS-composition are also studied here.

-\subsection{Labeled GWF-nets}
+\subsection{Labeled GWF-Nets}

-We introduce two kinds of transition labels to model \emph{asynchronous} and \emph{synchronous} interactions among system components.
+We introduce two kinds of transition labels to model the \emph{asynchronous} and \emph{synchronous} interaction among system components.
 Their behavior is modeled with the help of GWF-nets covered by sequential components.

 When components interact asynchronously, they exchange messages using \emph{channels}.
 Correspondingly, components can \emph{send} (\emph{receive}) messages \emph{to} (\emph{from}) channels.
 Let $\chan = \{c_1, c_2, \dots, c_k \}$ denote the set of all channels.
-Structurally, channels are represented by places.
-The set $\Lambda$ of sending/receiving actions implemented with channels is defined as $\Lambda = \{c!, c? \, \vert \, c \in \chan \}$, where ``$c!$'' indicates sending a message to channel $c$, and ``$c?$'' indicates receiving a message from channel $c$.
+Channels are represented by places.
+The set $\Lambda$ of sending/receiving actions implemented over channels is defined as $\Lambda = \{c!, c? \, \vert \, c \in \chan \}$, where ``$c!$'' indicates sending a message to a channel $c$, and ``$c?$'' indicates receiving a message from a channel $c$.
 Thus, some transitions in a GWF-net are labeled by asynchronous actions from $\Lambda$.